Korres is cruelty free but not 100% vegan

 We do not sell to any countries that require animal testing, and we follow the European Union’s strict legislation that bans animal testing on finished cosmetic products and their ingredients.korres.com

-Morgan Stanley and Profex owns KORRES.
-Despite Morgan Stanley and Profex ownership, KORRES remains cruelty free.
+Morgan Stanley and Profex owns Korres.
+Despite the acquisition, Korres remains cruelty free.

 Not all KORRES products are suitable for vegans.
 Please always check the ingredient list of the product before making a purchase.